FEROS01/FEROCHAT/README.md

 We welcome contributions to the FEROCHAT Messenger App.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
+(Please only fix one issue per pull request)
 3. Make your changes and commit them with descriptive messages.
 4. Push your branch to your fork.
 5. Create a pull request to merge your changes into the main repository.